philgyford/ansible-multi-django/README.md

 	188.166.146.145:1025
 	```

-8. For subsequent runs, you'll need to set it to use the `ubuntu_deploy_user` and use `-s` to become sudo, and `-K` to be prompted for the sudo password (set in an `env_vars/*.yml` file):
+8. For subsequent runs, you'll need to set it to use the `ubuntu_deploy_user` and use `--sudo` to become sudo, and `--ask-sudo-pass` to be prompted for the sudo password (set in an `env_vars/*.yml` file):

 	```
-	$ ansible-playbook --i inventories/production.ini -u deploy -s -K production.yml
+	$ ansible-playbook --inventory-file=inventories/production.ini --user=deploy --sudo --ask-sudo-pass production.yml
 	```

-## Notes

-`roles/common/` is stuff to do with setting up the basic server, before we
-get to webservers, databases, etc.

-Each "app" (eg, a website) should have its variables set in the `apps` list in `roles/apps/vars/main.yml`. eg:

-	apps:
-	  - repo: git@github.com:philgyford/twelescreen.git
-	    virtualenv: twelescreen
-	  - repo: git@github.com:philgyford/myphpapp.git

-If the app requires a python virtualenv, set its `virtualenv` name.
-Otherwise, leave that property out.

 ## TODO